SonarSoftwareInc/dhcp_batcher/README.md

 You may need to reload PHP-FPM after the last two commands, if you are using PHP-FPM.

+Any time you modify your .env file, you must run `/usr/bin/php /usr/share/dhcp_batcher/artisan config:cache` and reload PHP-FPM.

 ## Configuration

 ### Creating an initial user